 I come mainly from a catering and hospitality background, having spent over 20 years in the industry.
 I am very customer service driven and enthusiastic, skills which I believe are good to have on board.
 I am also an active member of the PTA, Friends of Ryton School.

 I will always strive to make sure that every child in Ryton Federation gets the best education and learning experience that we can offer.

 PC Andrew Hyde

-I am Neighbourhood Beat Manager PC 473 Andrew Hyde from Northumbria Police’s Outer West Neighbourhood Policing Team, my area of responsibility is Ryton, Stella, Crookhill, Crawcrook, & Greenside.
+I am PC 473 Andrew Hyde from Northumbria Police’s and up until recently was part of the Outer West Neighbourhood Policing Team, with responsibility for Ryton, Stella, Crookhill, Crawcrook, & Greenside.

 I have over 15 years policing experience, all of which has been in the Gateshead area and previously worked as a 24/7 response officer covering the Outer West Area before becoming a Neighbourhood Beat Manager.